Physical Signatures of Supercritical Fluid Boundaries

-For the detailed analyses below, we select two isothermal lines corresponding to $T=195$ K (results in the main text) and $T=220$ K (see {\it Supplementary Material}) respectively and consider a large range of pressures that scan from largely above the liquid-SCF boundary to well below the gas-SCF boundary.
-This will allow us to study in detail the structural, transport and dynamical properties across the boundaries, revealing their fundamental origin and nature.
-In particular, in the next section we will show that the emergence of SSR order in $g(r)$ coincides with the $L^-$ line.\\
+For the detailed analyses below, we select two isothermal lines corresponding to $T=195$ K (results in the main text) and $T=220$ K (see {\it Supplementary Material Sec.~\ref{sec:RDF}}) respectively and consider a large range of pressures that scan from largely above the liquid-SCF boundary to well below the gas-SCF boundary.
+This will allow us to study in detail the structural, transport and dynamical properties across the boundaries, revealing their fundamental origin and nature.\\